grammarly/embrace/README.md

 // It is not possible to mutate a part of the actions stream, instead we will create a new one from the smaller parts const flow: Flow.For<typeof NewApp> = Flow.composeKnot<typeof NewApp>({
-  // footer and root part did not changed, re-use their flow
+  // footer and root part did not change, re-use their flow
   root: ContentFlow,
   footer: FooterFlow,
   // re-implement header flow